daypack-dev/daypack-lib/README.md

 # Daypack

-Daypack is a basic automatic personal task scheduler
+Daypack is a basic constraint solving automatic personal task scheduler

 This repo contains the core library of Daypack `daypack_lib`, and the cli frontend `daypc`.
 Other frontends (e.g. Electron, web) are underway.